-GDT Report.
 To generate a report of GDT tracking sessions:

-- 1 Touch the GDT Report button. - 2 Select desired GDT tracking session(s) from the GDT Report popup menu.
-Use the scroll buttons to select older tracking sessions. - 3 Check De-Identify vote exclude patient demographic data. - 4 Touch the enter icon to export PDF.
+- Touch the GDT Report button. - Select desired GDT tracking session(s) from the GDT Report popup menu.
+Use the scroll buttons to select older tracking sessions. - Check De-identify to exclude patient demographic data

-Do not disconnect the USB device until the "Download complete" message appears.
+4. Touch the enter icon to export PDF

+Do not disconnect the USB device until the "Download complete.
+Remove the USB drive." message appears.
 If a message appears stating that the USB device is out of space, insert a different USB device and restart the download.